Mark Mendelblatt: 1991–95; College

 In college, he was a three-time All-American in sailing (1992–94), and was named winner of the Clarence "Pop" Houston Award as Tufts University Athlete of the Year in both 1993 and 1994.
 In 1993, he won the collegiate National Single-Handed Championship in Seattle, the New England Singlehanded Championship, and the New England Sloop Championship.
 In 1995 he won the Laser National Championships.
-He graduated Tufts in 1995, with a degree in Psychology.
+He graduated Tufts in 1995, with a degree in psychology.

 1999–2004; Pan Am Games, World Championships, and Olympics

 Mendelblatt earned a silver medal in the Laser at the 1999 Pan American Games on Lake Winnipeg, behind Brazil's Robert Scheidt and ahead of Diego Romero of Argentina.
 That year he also won the Laser North American title, and the US Olympic Sailing Committee recognized him as Athlete of the Year.

 In 2000, he came in 2nd out of 32 boats at the Laser Olympic Team Trials.
 The next year he won the 2001 Laser North American Championships.
-From 2000–03, he was the "traveler" (working the control that moves the boom) aboard OneWorld Challenge, an America's Cup yacht that competed in the 2003 Louis Vuitton Cup.
+From 2000 to 2003, he was the "traveler" (working the control that moves the boom) aboard OneWorld Challenge, an America's Cup yacht that competed in the 2003 Louis Vuitton Cup.

 He won the 2003 Rolex Miami Olympic Class Regatta, the Laser Pacific Coast Championships in Oregon on the Columbia River (coming in first out of 33 boats), and the Laser Gulf Coast Championships in Texas (coming in first out of 56 boats), and was named US Sailing's 2003 United States Olympic Committee Male Athlete of the Year.
 In 2003, Mendelblatt finished 6th in the Laser World Championships in Spain, out of 171 boats.
 For the year, he was ranked # 1 among US Laser sailors.
 Tim Landt, president of the International Laser Class Association, said Mendelblatt was "the total package", opining that: "He's got the perfect structure (6 feet 2, 180 pounds).
 He's got extremely muscular legs, and he's very lean and very tenacious, like Lance Armstrong."

 In 2004, he was fourth out of 96 boats at the Laser European Championship, sixth out of 58 Lasers at the Princess Sofia competition in Spain, and twelfth out of 159 Lasers at Hyeres Week in France.
 In May 2004, he won a silver medal at the Laser World Championships in Turkey, coming in 2nd out of 145 boats, behind Brazil's Scheidt.

 He competed in the 2004 Olympics in Laser (Mixed One-Person Dinghy) in Athens, and placed eighth.
 US Sailing named him Athlete of the Year for the second time.